 Accumulation of toxins in breast fat tissue increases the risk of breast cancer in women over the age of 50.
 Women aged 40 years and over contribute 95% of new cases and 97% of deaths in breast cancer.
 While available data suggest that younger age at menarche may be associated with increased postmenopausal estrogen levels which will also increase the ability to develop breast cancer.
 This occurs because of mutational changes that occur with age.
 In Asia, cancer is diagnosed at an earlier age in low-income countries than in high-income countries, this is in line with increased screening services and increased knowledge and awareness of the risks associated with breast cancer (Subiyanto, D, 2021).

 3.2.2.
-Breast Malignant Tumor Patients by Gender
+Breast Cancer Patients Based on Gender

 Based on the gender of malignant breast tumor patients at Tarakan Hospital in 2021, the following percentage results were obtained: